hongkim25/TLTP/README.md

 1 SEP 2025 - Woke up at 6:50.
 Talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + finished reading "Starting a career at Apple with military experience"

-2 SEP 2025 - Talked to Gemini/Chatgpt -> finalized the remaining 8 months (2300 hours) of TLTP + Woke up at 8:20.
-Gathered more information about the Programmers Backend bootcamp + Datacamp/Brilliant python + Babbel/Duolingo Spanish
+2 SEP 2025 - Woke up at 8:20.
+Talked to Gemini/Chatgpt -> finalized the remaining 8 months (2300 hours) of TLTP + Gathered more information about the Programmers Backend bootcamp + Datacamp/Brilliant python + Babbel/Duolingo Spanish

+3 SEP 2025 - Woke up at 7:30.
+Read some pages of a coding test book + Talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish